 Los Ausentes

-2019Exhibited in Peckham 24 (Rehearsing the Real, curated by Tom Lovelace, 2019) and OAS Art Museum of the Americas, Washington DC (Nuestros Ancestros, curated by Fabian Gonçalves & Rafa Cruz, 2023).
+Exhibited in Peckham 24 (Rehearsing the Real, curated by Tom Lovelace, 2019) and OAS Art Museum of the Americas, Washington DC (Nuestros Ancestros, curated by Fabian Gonçalves & Rafa Cruz, 2023).

 Los Ausentes - The Absent Ones - echoes a table that was staged at the Venice Biennial of 1976, where Spain was unofficially invited to occupy the central pavilion.
-In the exhibition "Spain: Artistic Vanguard and Social Reality (1936 - 1976*)" the curators Valeriano Bozal and Tomàs Llorens set up an empty dinner scenario to honour the memory of missing artists who’d fled or disappeared during the country’s dictatorship.
+In the exhibition "Spain: Artistic Vanguard and Social Reality (1936 - 1976*)" the curators Valeriano Bozal and Tomàs Llorens set up an empty dinner scenario to honor the memory of missing artists who’d fled or disappeared during the country’s dictatorship.

 When the pure shapes sank